How does this medication work? What will it do for me?

 Congestive heart failure: People with congestive heart failure should not take propranolol.

-Dizziness: Move slowly when moving from a lying down or sitting position to a standing position as dizziness may occur, especially when this medication is first being started.
+Low blood pressure: Occasionally, blood pressure drops too low after taking propranolol, causing dizziness or lightheadedness.
+Move slowly when moving from a lying down or sitting position to a standing position to prevent dizziness, especially when this medication is first being started.

 Severe allergies: People with allergies severe enough to cause anaphylaxis (a severe allergic reaction where swelling of the face, lips, and throat make it difficult to breathe) should talk to their doctor about what to do if they have an allergic reaction.
 Propranolol may make it more difficult to treat their allergic reaction with epinephrine.